postmanlabs/labs-docs/src/pages/docs/running-collections/working-with-data-files.md

 ![Tests](https://assets.postman.com/postman-docs/data-file-tests-tab-v8.jpg)

-Click a request in the Collection Runner results to see more detail on its data.
+Select a request in the Collection Runner results to see more detail on its data.

 ![Collection Run Results](https://assets.postman.com/postman-docs/data-file-collection-run-v8.jpg)